darren-reddick/terraform-aws-transfer/examples/public-dynamo/README.md

-# SImple Public SFTP example
+# Simple Public SFTP example using DynamoDB

 This example creates a simple public facing AWS Transfer for SFTP service using the API_GATEWAY identity provider.